hpjeonGIT/training_slides/TDD_modern_C++_by_Langr.md

   - TEST_F(TestFixtureName, TestName): TestFixtureName must be defined as a class, inheriting testing::Test
   - Fixture can help to abstract code.
 Data structures can be defined/handled within TestFixtureName class, without declaring them in each TEST_F call.
 Therefore, when there are many TEST_F with similar data structure, Fixture can be beneficial in reducing code lines

+- Rule of Thumb
+  - One ASSERT_THAT() per ONE TEST or TEST_F.
+ASSERT_THAT() yields FATAL failure
+  - EXPECT_THAT() can be called multiple times.
+It yields NON-FATAL failure